Website performance reporting template

 By reporting on traffic, audience interactions, conversion to marketing outcomes and identifying improvements, you’ll be able to make informed decisions about tests to make site sections or calls-to-action more persuasive.
 Not only that, you’ll be able to prove the long term worth of such activity by showing any increases in traffic, conversion or engagement.

-We’ll walk you through each step of the reporting process in this website performance report template.
-Created in PowerPoint, this template is a great solution for tracking progress over time.
+We’ll walk you through each step of the reporting process in this website performance report template, while showing you how to use GA4 to run reports.
+Created in Microsoft PowerPoint, this template is a great solution for tracking progress over time.
 Not only that, but the format makes it easy for you to present performance to colleagues and summarize any further actions to ensure continued success.

 Who is the template for?